My Favorite: Breakup

 My Favorite broke up on September 14, 2005, when Vaughn left the band.

 Other projects

 In 2006, the remaining five members of My Favorite joined forces with vocalists Lisa Ronson (daughter of David Bowie guitarist Mick Ronson) and Erin Dermody to form a new band called the Secret History.

 Karasik also played for New York post-punk band Bell Hollow from 2006 until their 2008 split, and appeared on their 2007 album Foxgloves (which also featured My Favorite singer Vaughn on backing vocals).

-Vaughn recorded vocals for the French band Bagatelle's debut EP, Rendez-Vous Transatlantique, which was released in 2013 by La Nageuse Records.
+Vaughn recorded vocals for the French band Bagatelle's debut EP, Rendez-Vous Transatlantique, formed by Jérôme Mériaux, Olivier Blot and Nicolas Dufournet, which was released in 2013 by La Nageuse Records.

 In 2014, Vaughn, Amadio and Karasik reunited to form the Chandler Estate with long-time friends and collaborators Tara Emelye Needham (Mad Planets, the Reverse) and Bryce Edwards (Boycrazy).
 In 2015, they played their first show at the NYC Popfest and released four-song EP Infrastructure on Jigsaw Records.